blaylockbk/pyBKB_v2/OpenScienceGrid/README.md

 ### Globus File Transfer between OSG and CHPC
 Data Transfer of many large files is somewhat cumbersome.
 I used the scp command to move files from OSG to CHPC, my home institution's computing facility.
 The transfer rate with of my output files on OSG to CHPC is very slow with scp and it takes a long time to move the bulk of files.
-Transfering those files one at a time can take over a day over with scp.
+Transferring those files one at a time can take over a day over with scp.
 However, I have used multiprocessing to transfer those files in about 3 hours using 32 cores.
 I think the limiting factor of the transfer time is a function of the write speed to the disk and the bandwidth of the network.

 Instead of an scp transfer, I use Globus to transfer files between OSG and CHPC.
 This has simplified and automated the data transfer after the jobs complete.

 This was a little tricky to get everything set up just right.
-I am transfering from the **osgconnect#stash** endpoint to the **University of Utah CHPC - Blaylock_HRRR** endpoint which is active for 3 months (set expire time to 2160 under advanced options) after it is activated.
+I am transferring from the **osgconnect#stash** endpoint to the **University of Utah CHPC - Blaylock_HRRR** endpoint which is active for 3 months (set expire time to 2160 under advanced options) after it is activated.
 You may also use the **University of Utah - CHPC DTN04 Endpoint** endpoint, but it is only active for 10 days.
-Transfers can be initiated with the online application (simialar to WinSCP transfers), but it is most efficient to automate the transfer using the [Globus Command Line Interface](https://docs.globus.org/cli/examples/).
+Transfers can be initiated with the online application (similar to WinSCP transfers), but it is most efficient to automate the transfer using the [Globus Command Line Interface](https://docs.globus.org/cli/examples/).

 - On OSG, load some modules: `module load python/2.7` and `module load globus-cli`
 - Login to Globus on the command line: `globus login`, and follow steps to authenticate online.
     - https://docs.globus.org/cli/examples/
 - You need to know the endpoint UUID found here: https://www.globus.org/app/endpoints

-I run the following script `globus_transfer.sh` within the `dag.dag` DAGMan excution file:
+I run the following script `globus_transfer.sh` within the `dag.dag` DAGMan execution file:

     #!/bin/bash
     module load python/2.7